Skip to main content

 • Science-backed UX — designed around the habit loop (cue, routine, reward) so the app structure mirrors how habits actually form in your brain

-If you’re on iPhone and want a free habit tracker that respects your time, doesn’t nag you with ads, and actually helps you build consistency, EasyHabits is the place to start.
+If you’re on iPhone and want a habit tracker that respects your time, doesn’t nag you with ads, and actually helps you build consistency, EasyHabits is the place to start.

 Download EasyHabits free on the App Store →